 Every law school is different.
 At UArizona, we need a minimum of 88 credits to graduate.
 Of those, 37 must be graded credits that do not include any 1L classes.
 We also have to have at least six credits of experimental learning and complete a substantial paper.
 Additionally, at least 64 credits have to be from in-person instruction (meaning clinics, journals and competition teams don’t count).
 It can be a little complicated to figure out, so be sure to talk to your registrar.
 Do this now, if you haven’t already.
-There might still be time to add a quarter class or plan effectively for your last semester.

 #2 – The MPRE

 BARBRI also offers a free online MPRE Review course to help you study for this ethics exam.

 #3 – Living expenses and time off

 Project your 3L living expenses and be sure to include the time you’ll take off work for bar prep.
 The bar exam is expensive (shocking no one).
 Fees vary per state.
 If you haven’t looked, be sure to investigate that now.
 The free downloadable BARBRI Bar Exam Digest is a good place to start.
 In addition to the costs to become licensed, you need to consider (just like in 1L year) that you will not have any income while studying for the bar.
-There will not be the safety net of summer school loans.
+There will not be a safety net of summer school loans.
 If you plan ahead now, you might be able to allocate some of your school year loan money to help make it through the summer.
-It’s never too early to figure out your plan for housing and living expenses while you prepare for the bar exam.
+It’s never too early to figure out your housing and living expenses plan while preparing for the bar exam.

 #4 – Bar prep of choice

 Purchase your bar prep course ASAP to get the best deal.
 It might seem like it’s too early to do this, but it’s not.
 Trust me.
 In addition to writing these blog posts for BARBRI, I’ve been a student ambassador since I was a 1L student.
 For this reason, I know the best bar prep deals are offered to 2Ls in the spring semester, and the best pricing for 3Ls is offered at the beginning of the fall semester.
-Additionally, if you are a public interest student, most of these scholarship discounts end soon.

 You should also check with your school to see what support they offer as you prepare for the exam.
 Some schools provide free weekly seminars, semester-long classes and more to help you pass.